abhishek-128/YOUTUBE-CLONE/README.md

 ### INTRODUCTION:
 <p>
 This is a clone of Youtube.com.
-It reflects my Front-end skills implemented on this project. <br>
+It reflects the implementation of Front-end development on the project. <br>
 This replica has been produced as an exercise to enhance my HTML, CSS skills.<br>
 Please have a look at the final piece attached below compared to the original piece refrenced in the last section.
 </p>